Skip to content

 Mastering IB Command Terms: Your Ultimate Guide

-Ever felt like you knew the content inside and out, but still didn't get the marks you deserved on an exam?
+Ever felt like you knew the content inside and out, but still didn't get the marks you expected?
 The problem might not be your knowledge, but how you're interpreting the question.
-IB command terms are the secret code of your exam papers.
-They are the single most important words in a question, telling you exactly what the examiner wants to see, how deep you need to go, and how to structure your answer.
+IB command terms are the key instructions embedded in every exam question.
+They are the words that define exactly what the examiner expects, how deep you need to go, and how to structure your answer.

-Nailing these isn't just a small trick—it's one of the most high-leverage skills you can develop for your exams.
-Think of this as your decoder ring.
+Nailing these isn't just a small trick, it's one of the most high-leverage skills you can develop for your exams.

 By using this guide, you will learn how to: